 We understand that these are unprecedented times and that you may be experiencing differing amounts of uncertainty and strain when it comes to your financial situation.
 While there are financial responsibilities of Relay’s graduate programs, including tuition and certification testing fees, there are opportunities for financial aid.
 Here you can find guidance in regards to financial aid.

 How do I apply for financial aid?

-Residents enrolled at least half time toward a degree and matriculated, may request federal financial aid through direct unsubsidized loans.
+Relay graduate students enrolled at least half time toward a degree and matriculated, may request federal financial aid through direct unsubsidized loans.
 The FAFSA form is just the first step of 4 that need to be completed.
 Here is a step-by-step process on how to fill out a FAFSA form.

 - Create an account (FSA ID).

 - Fill out the Student Demographics section.

 - List the schools to which you want your FAFSA information sent.
 Relay's school code is 042086.